Jack-WebDev/Live_User_API/README.md

-# Frontend Mentor - Live User Profiles
+# Live User Profiles

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.

-An extra S/O to Brad Traversy for availing these challenges to help me improve my coding skills by building realistic projects.
+An extra S/O to Brad Traversy for availing this challenge to help me improve my coding skills by building realistic projects.

 ## Table of Contents